Double Indemnity (1944, Billy Wilder)

 Wilder’s work benefits greatly from its absence of a central auteurist theme, and yet much of it does sit together with the moral hallmark of a great storyteller — the belief that Evil is as omnipresent as Good in just about any human heart, that anyone can lose control, that no one is infallible, that cynicism and humanism go hand in hand.
 In this case, Wilder’s of course assisted in ways both large and small by his cast.
 Stanwyck has a field day with her deceptive femme fatale, cooing and winking at the right points to sell her initiation and outside participation both in her crimes.
 But Fred MacMurray, whose later clean-cut role in My Three Sons can never look the same once you’ve seen this, is saddled with all the tortured material, in real-time and voiceover, as Miklos Rosza’s tense and emotional score swells behind him.
 He’s a bastard but he’s our vessel, and when he turns around at the finale in that irresistible noir moment of shooting his lover as they embrace, we recognize that Double Indemnity is really about what a character calls the “rotten” people — and how their lone significant act, when the dust clears, is to save the younger: to save their simple loves and their untainted dreams.

-Of course, that’s impossible, and that’s Wilder for you — once the truth is known by all the peripheral characters, Jean Heather’s sweet natured young Lola (stepdaughter of our anti-heroine) included, and the best laid plans have all collapsed, we’ll be left with trauma and therapy more than likely.
+Of course, that’s impossible, and that’s Wilder for you — once the truth is known by all the peripheral characters, Jean Heather’s sweet-natured young Lola (stepdaughter of our anti-heroine) included, and the best laid plans have all collapsed, we’ll be left with trauma and therapy more than likely.
 We shake our heads along with our other and in some respects more telling vessel, Edward G. Robinson as the master insurance investigator Barton Keyes, whose “little man” tells him when something’s amiss about a claim.
-It’s he that unravels Neff and Phyllis’ scam without so much as realizing it, and in some operation of directorial and screenwriting mastery — Wilder cowrote this with Raymond Chandler, and it shows — we are terrified of him and we love him simultaneously, just like the lead character.
+It’s he who unravels Neff and Phyllis’ scam without so much as realizing it, and in some operation of directorial and screenwriting mastery — Wilder cowrote this with Raymond Chandler, and it shows — we are terrified of him and we love him simultaneously, just like the lead character.
 We don’t want the killers to be caught.
 But we do.
 The almost sensual catharsis of the closing moments, when Robinson finally applies symmetry to the many times his most trusted friend lit his cigarette for him and the two exchange warm, hurried, disappointed words, serves to drive home one of the film’s most salient points: the alluring times when movies are just plain wrong, and driving you around and making you think things you just shouldn’t think, are the times when movies feel the most right.

 [Contains some material from a review posted in 2005.]